Which Customer Data Platform Capabilities are a Must for Your CDP?

 Customer data platforms (CDPs) are designed to help brands overcome these challenges and deliver on consumers’ expectations for a superior customer experience.
 As a solution that’s in-demand, many different vendors have thrown their hat in the ring as a CDP offering.
 Additionally, many organizations not only consider the vendor options for a CDP, but also consider building a CDP either in house, or with the help of outside marketing system integrators.

-(If you’re considering building your CDP, be sure to check out these build vs. buy considerations, as well as this expert discussion with industry leaders on building vs. buying a CDP.
+(If you’re considering building your CDP, be sure to check out these updated build vs. buy considerations.
 Still new to CDPs?
-Learn more on our blog: “What is a CDP?”).
+Learn more here: “What is a CDP?”).

 Understanding Core Customer Data Platform Capabilities

 With the number of solution offerings in the martech space, as well as the potential complexity of a build project, figuring out how to approach your CDP project can be dizzying.
-To align your solution to your organization’s larger goals, we recommend starting with identification of the most important use cases your CDP must support.
-While you’re identifying use cases, it’s also helpful to understand the core capabilities that should be part of any robust CDP solution.
+To align your solution to your organization’s larger goals, read about customer data platform architecture and how to avoid the top mistakes when buying a CDP.
+While you’re identifying use cases for a CDP, it’s also helpful to understand the core capabilities that should be part of any robust CDP solution.
 That’s the focus of this post.

 The Four Key Components of a Complete CDP